bbc/accessibility-news-and-you/accessibility-and-testing-with-talkback.md

 - Is the all the content read out and make sense?
 - Is the content read out in a logical order following the visual order?
 - Is any content read out more than once?
-- Do icons have visually hidden/off screen text?
+- Is any visually hidden/off screen text read out, such as for icons?
 - Do images have alt text?
 - Are there any empty swipes?
 If so, this maybe a bug.
 3. Navigate to the beginning of the page, then Select '**Headings and Landmarks**' from the 'Local TalkBack' menu, then swipe from left to right.
 - Are all landmarks read out?
 Not sure what landmarks the feature should read out?
 See the accessibility acceptance criteria.
 - Are all headings read out and in a logical order?
 Not sure what headings the feature should read out?
 You can use a desktop browser tool such as the [Web Developer](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm) add-on for Chrome or Firefox.
 (Under ‘Information’ select ‘View Document Outline’ - This will show you the heading structure for the selected page.)
 4. Navigate to the end of the feature before the feature to be tested, then select '**Links**' from the 'Local TalkBack' menu by swiping down, then swipe from left to right.
 Are all links read out?
 Is any content that is not a link read out?
 5. **ARIA** can be used simply to add landmarks/regions/labels to a page or more advanced usage can help with dynmaic content such as page updates or advanced user interface controls such as tabs.
-Select 'Default' from the 'Local TalkBack' menu, then swipe from left to right to move through the feature checking that all ARIA is being acknowledge/read out correctly.
+Select '**Default**' from the 'Local TalkBack' menu, then swipe from left to right to move through the feature checking that all ARIA is being acknowledge/read out correctly.
 See the accessibility acceptance criteria for details on what should be read out.
 Still not sure what should be acknowledged/read out?
 Ask an Accessiblity Champion.

 ## General usage

 0. If you are not an advanced user, it is recommended to deactive the **passcode** (if the device has one setup) while using TalkBack.
-It's also recommended to increase the device display 'Sleep' time to minutes rather than seconds, this can be changed under 'Settings', then 'Display', under 'Sleep'.
+It's also recommended to increase the device **display 'Sleep'** time to minutes rather than seconds, this can be changed under 'Settings', then 'Display'.
 1. To quickly access TalkBack, enable the '**<a name="accessibility-shortcut"></a>Accessibility shortcut**' by going to 'Settings', then 'Accessibility', and scroll down to 'Accessibility shortcut', turn this on.
-You can now turn on TalkBack with 2 simple steps:
+You can now turn on TalkBack with 2 simple steps (Note, this functionality is buggy, and may not work on your device):
 - Press and hold the power button until you hear a sound or feel a vibration.
 - Touch and hold two fingers until you hear audio confirmation.
-Note, this functionality is buggy, and may not work on your device.
-2. To **unlock** the screen: Swipe two fingers up over the lock screen.
+2. To **unlock the screen**: Swipe two fingers up.

 ### TalkBack menus

-0. Active the '**Global TalkBack**' menu, on the screen move a single finger down then left.
+0. Active the '**Global TalkBack**' menu, swipe down then left.
-1. Active the '**Local TalkBack**' menu, on the screen move a single finger up then right.
+1. Active the '**Local TalkBack**' menu, swipe up then right.

 ### Text navigation rate